What You Need To Shelter In Place

+None of us expects this to happen in our neighborhood.
+Well, guess what, no neighborhood is immune.
+In an emergency, there are some things you should know about effective sheltering.
 What happens if you don’t have access to gas or electricity?
-If there is an emergency, there are some things you should know about effective sheltering.
-Pandemic: what you need to have in your home for shelter is real and something you should consider.
+What you need in your home for shelter is a real issue, and it’s something you should consider.

 My Book: Prepare Your Family For Survival

-• The room needs to be big enough.
+- The room needs to be big enough for all family members.

-• The room should be big enough for you and the pets.
+- The room should also be big enough for you and the pets.

-• The room size has everything to do with air and not actual size.
+- The room size has everything to do with air quality and not just the size.

 Purchase or Create a SIP Kit

-Another way to prepare a Shelter in Place is to buy a kit.
+Another way to prepare a shelter-in-place area is to buy a kit.
 This kit, whether you make it or buy it, should have the following:

 How to Create a Cool Room When It’s Hot

-Let’s talk about what to do if it’s hot outside and you face an emergency that has struck your area and you have lost all power to your home.
+Let’s talk about what to do if it’s hot outside, an emergency has struck your area, and you have lost power to your home.
 It’s not like you can just go plug in an air conditioner.
 Instead, you need to know how to cool down your house if it’s hot outside in a pandemic emergency.

 Choose a lower level of the house

-Although this is the opposite of a SIP situation where they’re telling you to choose an upstairs room, this is when you should choose a room in the lower level of the house.
-Most houses get super hot upstairs, which means you could get injured from heat exhaustion.
+Although this is the opposite of a SIP situation, where they’re telling you to choose an upstairs room, this is when you should choose a room in the lower level of the house.
+Most houses get super hot upstairs, which means you could get sick from heat exhaustion.

 Close the windows and doors